-Data Structure is a method which provides a proper structure and syntax to store and organize our data so it could be used efficiently.
-Data Structures provides a proper format to our data so the data can be inserted and retrieved in an expected way.
+Data Structure is a method that provides a proper structure and syntax to store and organize our data so it could be used efficiently.
+Data Structures provide a proper format to our data so the data can be inserted and retrieved in an expected way.

 There are two components of Data Structure.

-An interface of Data Structure deals with the operation related to a particular data structure most of the famous Data Structure such as Array, List, etc follow some of the same interfaces.
+An interface of Data Structure deals with the operation related to a particular data structure.
+Most of the famous Data Structures, such as Array, List, etc., follow some of the same interfaces.
 Data Structure supports many operations such as Insertion, Deletion, Traverse, etc.

 The Implementation of data structure means what algorithm that particular data structure has.
 Every Data Structure has its own unique algorithm that’s what makes it different from others.
 With its algorithm, we could tell how the Data Structure will organize the data and how the operations going to perform on it.

 The implementation of a Data Structure must be correct so all its interface works accordingly.
 A small mistake in implementation can make the data structure ineffective.